 So if our defense of Memorial Day exemplifies ethics in action then we will need to use some theory, derive a guiding principle, and use this principle to come up with some argument to defend our position.
 I think the following strategy can be employed.

-2) Now that we have a theory (virtue ethics) and a guiding principle of action (the mean), we note that among the many actions and emotions for which we need to develop virtues there is one action, namely remembering and respecting those who die in battle, that can be done excessively, deficiently, or, in the mean: at the right time, in the right place, to the right extent, and toward the right people.
+2) Now that we have a theory (virtue ethics) and guiding principles of action (the mean and the moral exemplar principle), we note that among the many actions and emotions for which we need to develop virtues there is one action, namely remembering and respecting those who die in battle, that can be done excessively, deficiently, or, in the mean: at the right time, in the right place, to the right extent, and toward the right people.
 We also want to note that there are certain emotions that come along with this remembering that should be cultivated and directed towards the appropriate things: emotions such as gratitude, remorse, regret, piety, etc.

 4) So Memorial Day can help cultivate, especially in the ungrateful young, the habit of remembering the dead and the associated virtues of gratitude, respect, and wisdom.
 To be sure, war is often unjustified and many ideals are ideologies that conceal greed and imperialism.
 But that doesn’t and shouldn’t take away from those who trust leaders to do the right thing and give their lives to serve others.
 With the ability to remember, pay respect, and feel certain emotions towards the dead, we can hope to be in a better position to make better judgments about, say, our liberties and the political process that protects them.
 Too many people are oblivious to the political process and to the liberties they are in a position to lose (and have lost already and are losing right now).
 Perhaps the ability to keep in mind the importance of the fundamental truths we hold to be self-evident is something a “holiday” like Memorial Day can help develop.
-If this is the case then Memorial Day is good and participating in its rituals is the right thing to do.
-On the other hand, going to a parade to have fun and complaining about the rain or heat is not exactly acting toward the right object, at the right time, in the right way, and to the right extent.
+If this is the case then Memorial Day is good and sincerely participating in its rituals is the right thing to do.
+On the other hand, going to a parade to have fun and perhaps complaining about the rain and/or heat may not be acting toward the right object, at the right time, in the right way, and to the right extent.
 Our social order has rituals to help develop virtues but, as time goes by, their meaning often gets changed and we lose the direction they were supposed to give for good moral development.
-Memorial Day as the “first day of summer” is sad and betrays a culture of extreme forgetfulness.
-Such forgetfulness often flows from shortsighted egoism which may be the enemy of objective moral truth and its concern for a good that transcends our selfish pursuits of pleasure.
-It may also one of the many enemies of a stable, fulfilling, and flourishing social order.
+Memorial Day as the “first day of summer” often betrays a culture of extreme forgetfulness that flows from that shortsighted egoism which is the enemy of objective moral truth and its concern for a good that transcends our selfish pursuits of pleasure.
+It may also be one of the many enemies of a stable, fulfilling, and flourishing social order.

-In any case, that is one defense, among others that could be made, for a more thoughtful Memorial Day.
-We employed a theory (virtue ethics) and a guiding principle of character development (action in the mean) and then, based on these, argued that it should be taken seriously because it can help engender virtues.
+In any case, that is one conservative defense, among others that could be made, for a more thoughtful Memorial Day.
+We employed a theory (virtue ethics) and guiding principles of character development (action in the mean and the moral exemplar principle) and then, based on these, argued that it should be taken seriously because it can help engender virtues.
 We therefore provided a judgment that, rather than just describing facts objectively like a scientist might, tells us how we should act – it prescribes something.
 Such virtues would facilitate good judgments that have good consequences for us as individuals and as a country.